 When performing \$select, Services shall return all of the requested properties of the referenced resource.
 The "@odata.id" and "@odata.type" properties shall be in the response payload and contain the same values as if \$select was not performed.
-The "@odata.context" property shall be in the response payload and should be in the recommended format specified by the Context property section.
+If the "@odata.context" property is supported, it shall be in the response payload and should be in the recommended format specified by the Context property section.
 If the "@odata.etag" property is supported, it shall be in the response payload and contain the same values as if \$select was not performed.